yongkiyoon/yongkiyoon.github.io/_pages/about.md

 ---

 I am a third-year Ph.D. student in economics.
 (Now: University at Albany, SUNY Albany)
-My main interest is econometrics and applied econometrics.
+My main interest is applied econometrics and health economics.
+Specifically, I am interested in the causal inferences!

 ### Publications